JetBrains/kotlin-multiplatform-dev-docs/topics/temp/shipathon-starter-guide.md

 ## Create a KMP library

-If you decide to create apps which share code by using a multiplatform library, check out these documentation pages:
+If you decide to pack your shared code into a multiplatform library, check out these documentation pages:

 * [Basic library tutorial](create-kotlin-multiplatform-library.md)
 * [Publishing configuration for a KMP library](multiplatform-publish-lib-setup.md)